Real estate

 Well-chosen properties can provide more than just price appreciation.
 Investors also get to earn a steady stream of rental income.

-Of course, given the uncertainty ahead, you’d want to rent to high-quality tenants.
+Of course, given that many economist agree there's economic uncertainty ahead, you’d want to rent to high-quality tenants.

 The good news?
 Some real estate investment trusts (REITs) have very high-quality tenants — including the U.S. government.
 Meanwhile, there are crowdfunding platforms that let you invest in grocery store-anchored properties, which tend to be resilient throughout economic cycles.